 Bertram introduces the 31 Bahia Mar.

-Brave Moppie (picture of BM jumping out of water with caption noting ray hunt on board) wins the Cowes Torquay Race and Miami-Key West Race and with points from other races Richard Bertram is crowned 1965 World Offshore Powerboat Champion winning the Sam Griffith Memorial Trophy for most points accumulated.
+Brave Moppie wins the Cowes Torquay Race and Miami-Key West Race and with points from other races Richard Bertram is crowned 1965 World Offshore Powerboat Champion for most points accumulated, winning the Sam Griffith Memorial Trophy.

 Brave Moppie shatters UIM World Diesel Speed Record at 57.7 mph. besting the old record of 42.3 mph.
 Click here to Preview the UIM Certificate Awarded to Richard Bertram.

 Peter Rittmaster becomes President.

 Bertram Caribe 35 comes out.
 She is a six sleeper with a 4Kw generator.

 The 20 Bertram Sportsman (center console) is introduced.
 The 20 sportsman was the first center console to enter the market.
 Another Bertram innovation leading the marine industry.

 Zippe 25 Bertram wins The Catalina Challenge Cup.